 The method of measurement can be separated into digital or analogue.
 Digital or analogue means that changes occurred in the position can be measured stepwise or continuously.

 The reference points can be separated as incremental or absolute.
 Absolute reference point makes measurements from the fixed origin and incremental reference point makes measurements by counting the pulses from which positions of the object are calculated.

 Therefore, eight different combinations can be applied, two of those are being applied in real world practices: Absolute / Analogue / Indirect and the second type: Incremental / Digital / Indirect.

 Positioning of the cutting tools

-Servo motor operates the control unit of CNC machine.
-The number of revolution movements are controlled thanks to this servo motor.
-Calculation of desired drive can be done by making a comparison between the measured values in the system of positioning with the help of requested values.
-Frequency inverters is responsible from the control of the turning rate of drive.
+Servo motor operates the numerical control unit of the CNC machine.
+The number of revolutionary movements is controlled thanks to this servo motor.
+Calculation of the desired driver can be done by making a comparison between the measured values in the system of positioning with the help of requested values.
+Frequency inverters are responsible for the control of the turning rate of the drive.